undisbeliever/terrific-audio-driver/README.md

 Build Scripts
 =============

-This project uses two build scripts:
+This project uses three build scripts:
- * [crates/compiler/build.rs](crates/compiler/build.rs): Compiles the audio driver using wiz and extracts audio-driver addresses from a symbol file.
+ * [crates/compiler/build.rs](crates/compiler/build.rs): Assembles the audio driver
+   and generates a `symbols.rs` file containing audio-driver addresses and constants.
  * [crates/shvc-sound-emu/build.rs](crates/shvc-sound-emu/build.rs): Compiles c++ code using the `cxx_build` crate.
  * [crates/tad-gui/build.rs](crates/tad-gui/build.rs): Converts markdown files to HTML files so they can be embedded into the GUI application.